cran/RCzechia/README.md

 The default resolution is 1 meter; this makes the shapefiles 1) very accurate and 2) rather large.
 This level of detail is not always necessary, and often not beneficial - a lower resolution shapefile is not only smaller in memory, but also smoother and more aesthetically pleasing.
 For the most commonly used shapes (*republika*, *kraje* and *okresy*) an optional low resolution version is also included.
 To access it specify the value of `resolution` parameter as `"low"` (default is `"high"`).

 Using of the lo-res versions does not require a working internet connection.
 To use the high resolution (default) shapefile a working intenet connection is necessary, as the data files were too big to meet the CRAN requirements on package size and must be stored externally.
+Access to the external files is logged, from time to time I check the logs (mainly to understand my bandwidth charges).

 ### A note to Czech users
 Tohle je "oficiální", a tedy anglické, readme. Českou verzi naleznete na http://www.jla-data.net/cze/package-rczechia/